 2. MATERIAL AND METHODS

-The field trials were conducted during the kharif seasons of 2020, 2021 and 2022 at the Institute of Rice Research, Agricultural Research Institute, PJTAU, Rajendranagar, Hyderabad, to evaluate the efficacy of seven fungicides in managing sheath blight in rice under artificial inoculation conditions, whereas neck blast under natural conditions.
-The fungicides tested included are Thifluzamide 24% SC at 375 ml/ha, Difenconazole 25% EC at 250 ml/ha, Tebuconazole 25.9% SC at 750 ml/ha, Isoprothiolane 40% EC at 1.5 ml/L, Kitazin 48% EC at 1.0 ml/L, Kasugamycin 3% SL at 2.0 ml/L, and Propineb 70% WP at 3.0 g/L. The trials were conducted in a randomized complete block design (RCBD) with three replications with popular rice variety BPT 5204, known for its susceptibility to blast and sheath blight, was used as the test crop.
+The field trials were conducted during the kharif seasons of 2020, 2021 and 2022 at the Institute of Rice Research, Agricultural Research Institute, PJTAU, Rajendranagar, Hyderabad, India, to evaluate the efficacy of seven fungicides in managing sheath blight in rice under artificial inoculation conditions, whereas neck blast under natural conditions.
+The tested fungicides were Thifluzamide (Group name ??????)
+24% SC at 375 ml/ha, Difenconazole (Group name ??????)
+25% EC at 250 ml/ha, Tebuconazole (Group name ??????)
+25.9% SC at 750 ml/ha, Isoprothiolane (Group name ??????)
+40% EC at 1.5 ml/L, Kitazin (Group name ??????)
+48% EC at 1.0 ml/L, Kasugamycin (Group name ??????)
+3% SL at 2.0 ml/L, and Propineb (Group name ??????)
+70% WP at 3.0 g/L. The trials were conducted in a randomized complete block design (RCBD) with three replications with popular rice variety BPT 5204, known for its susceptibility to blast and sheath blight, was used as the test crop.
 The seeds were soaked overnight and incubated in gunny bags for better sprouting, followed by transplantation into the main field after 30 days of nursery growth.
 The field preparation and standard agronomic practices, including irrigation and fertilization, were followed throughout the crop's growth period.

 2.1 Pathogen inoculation and disease assessment